Kanchanaburi, Thailand - Things to Do in Kanchanaburi

 Elephant Sanctuary and Ethical Wildlife Encounters

-Visit responsible elephant sanctuaries where rescued elephants roam freely in natural environments.
-Participate in feeding, bathing, and learning about elephant conservation while supporting ethical tourism that prioritizes animal welfare over entertainment.
+Responsible elephant sanctuaries let rescued elephants roam freely.
+Feed, bathe, and learn about conservation while supporting ethical tourism that prioritizes animal welfare over cheap entertainment tricks that harm elephants.

 Booking Tip: Full day sanctuary visits cost 2,500-4,000 THB including meals and transport.
 Choose sanctuaries with no riding, shows, or chains - look for 'observation only' experiences.
 Book 2-3 days in advance, especially during high season.
 Morning visits offer more active elephant behavior.